Benndot/Connect-X-Pygame/ReadMe.md

 post-game resets

-variable cell sizes based on the playing field (aka accommodate/implement more game modes on-screen)
+keep on making variable cell sizes/spacing based on the amount of squares to render (aka the size of the board)

 Save features, stat-tracking features, replay features, etc.